-4.4 Team Members - Team members not participating in a meet (trials, finals or Open) must pay an admission fee.
-Team members, who have participated in the trials are admitted free to both the finals and the Open.

-4.5 Supervision - Team coaches (limit of three), athletic director and administrative personnel assigned to supervisory responsibilities will be allowed free admission.
+- 4.4 Team Members Team members not participating in a meet (trials, finals or Open) must pay an admission fee.
+Team members, who have participated in the trials are admitted free to both the finals and the Open. - 4.5 Supervision Team coaches (limit of three), athletic director and administrative personnel assigned to supervisory responsibilities will be allowed free admission.
+Coaches are responsible for the supervision of their athletes, managers, and other team personnel.